Care team

 Kelly’s interests away from work include reading great books, visiting National Parks, and swimming—she even obtained a few scuba-diving certifications during college.
 At home, she and her husband share their lives with two cats: Luke, who acts more like a dog and follows Kelly around everywhere she goes, and Leia, who is the best at cuddling once she warms up to someone.

-Shelby R., LVT, Licensed Veterinary Technician
+Cindy, LVT, Licensed Veterinary Technician

-Lisa S., LVT, Licensed Veterinary Technician
+Ashley, LVT, Licensed Veterinary Technician

-Sierra Rivers, Veterinary Assistant
+Emma, Veterinary Assistant

 Emma, like most who work in the veterinary field, has adored the earth’s creatures ever since she can remember.
 For her, having the opportunity to help others and their animal companions is a dream come true!
 She couldn’t be happier to serve as a member of Barker Animal Hospital’s talented Veterinary Assistant team.